Deciding which car is right for you

 - What kind of features do you need?
 Do you need a place to plug in your iPod, or will a CD player do just fine?
 Do you need collapsible seats for quick storage-to-seating?
 Would automatic doors be a good option on your minivan?
 Identify which features you would like and how important they are.

 - Where will you park?
 If you have a garage, will your new car fit?
 If you rely on street parking, is it difficult to find spots?
 It will be a lot harder with a big SUV than a compact two-door vehicle.

 Find the right car with the right features, and then find a back-up model.
 Look for something with a similar make, similar driving and crash survival statistics and similar pricing.
-There’s really not a huge difference between a Honda Accord, Toyota Camry and Ford Taurus.
 Having options will give also you an advantage when going to a dealer, because you’re not locking yourself into one specific vehicle.